 The Plaintiffs claim the validity of the AHS is impaired by the method of imputing data for non-responding farm applicators and the failure to recognize the dramatically increased use of glyphosate in recent years.
 The imputation technique as documented by the Heltshe et al. 2012 publication claims it is the most accurate method for reducing bias and deriving increased precision for missing data from survey non responders for each of the successive surveys performed.
 The validity of the technique is also confirmed by sensitivity analysis within the AHS methodology.

 There are also other epidemiological studies which could be debated during the Dauber hearings.
-The De Roos 2003 study has been proposed by the Plaintiffs, but even the Plaintiffs’ expert conceded the study did not control for other pesticide exposures.
+The De Roos 2003 study has been proposed by the Plaintiffs, but there are statistical issues which likely impair study results.
 The De Roos 2005 study controls for other pesticide exposures, but the resultant null finding for glyphosate (self-reported, not proxy reported) and NHL does not support the Plaintiffs.
 The Plaintiffs’ expert noted that within the Eriksson 2008 study , it is “impossible to tell if risk (is) elevated because of failure to control for other pesticides”.
 The unadjusted McDuffie 2001 and Hardell 2002 studies reflect increased NHL risks for glyphosate, but these risks are significantly reduced when fully adjusted to reflect other pesticides.